 7. Identify clear processes and tactics

 Now it’s time to get specific.
 It’s at this stage where many marketing teams have been known to drop the ball, creating well-thought-out strategies that never come to fruition because they don’t come with clear steps and processes to get the wheels turning.

 One way to ensure your marketing plan includes a series of actionable steps and tactics is to use a framework that demands them.
 One such framework is the SOSTAC® Planning System, developed by PR Smith.

-The SOSTAC system is especially effective because it not only details your marketing tactics, but also the actions behind these tactics, including:
+The SOSTAC system is especially effective because it details not only your marketing tactics but also the actions behind these tactics, including:

 - Responsibilities and structures

 - Marketing processes and systems

 - Resource allocation